-As of December 2018, Tier I constitutes 100% of capital base and Tier II 0% as the new IFRS standards were applied, as such all Available for Sale Securities (Bonds & Investments) were classified as Held to Maturity and Held for Trading Debt Securities respectively and were translated into retained earnings and are included in Tier I Capital.
-Furthermore, the subordinated loan was fully settled.
+As of December 2019, Tier I constitutes 100% of capital base and Tier II 0% as the new IFRS standards were applied in 2018, as such all Held to Maturity Bonds are classified as Amortised Cost (AC) and Held for Trading Debt Securities as Fair Value through Profit and Loss (FVTPL) and were translated into retained earnings and are included in Tier I Capital.
+Further, all Available for Sale Listed Equity Investments were classified as Fair Value through Other Comprehensive Income (FVTOCI) in exception for only one listed equity which was classified as FVTPL for trading purposes.